Sales

 Remaining in contact doesn’t mean a call every three days.
 Sending them newsletters or encouraging them to subscribe to your social channels would keep your company top-of-mind.

 At the end of the day, the efficacy of your sales process doesn’t depend on how many steps you include.
-It is all about finding the steps that work for your company and implementing it effectively.
+It is all about finding the steps that work for your company and implementing them effectively.

 TABLE OF CONTENTS